CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server/perform-debugger-installation.md

 ---
-title: "Install Application Server"
+title: "Install Flow Debugger"
-linkTitle: "Install Application Server"
+linkTitle: "Install Flow Debugger"
-description: "Information about installing the Application Server."
+description: "Information about installing the Flow Debugger."
-weight: 30
+weight: 20
 ---

 # {{% param title %}}

-This guide describes how to install the Application Server components on the server.
-Please ensure that the [Prerequisites][] have been read before starting this installation.
+This guide describes how to install the Flow Debugger on the Web Application Server.
+Please ensure that the [web application server prerequisites][] have been completed before starting this installation.

-## Make Installation Artefacts Available

-{{< section "/install-application-server/make-installation-artefacts-available.md">}}
+{{% alert title="Important" color="warning" %}}
+{{< ctx >}} Gateway requires a local instance of the Application Server components to enable the debugging of flows.
+{{% /alert %}}

 ## Install Microsoft .NET Framework 4.7.2

 {{< section "/install-application-server/install-dot-net-framework.md">}}

-## Apply Recommended Security Measures

-{{< section "/install-application-server/apply-recommended-security-measures.md">}}

 ## Add Antivirus Exclusions